Frost Advisory from THU 3:00 AM CDT until THU 7:00 AM CDT

-Frost Advisory from THU 3:00 AM CDT until THU 7:00 AM CDTNew
+Frost Advisory from THU 3:00 AM CDT until THU 7:00 AM CDTUpdated

 Issued by National Weather Service – LaCrosse, WI

-…FROST ADVISORY IN EFFECT FROM 3 AM TO 7 AM CDT THURSDAY…
+…FROST ADVISORY REMAINS IN EFFECT FROM 3 AM TO 7 AM CDT

 PRECAUTIONARY/PREPAREDNESS ACTIONS…